longhorn/website/content/docs/1.7.0/snapshots-and-backups/scheduling-backups-and-snapshots.md

 When the setting is enabled, Longhorn will automatically attach the volume and take a snapshot/backup when it is time to do a recurring snapshot/backup.

 Note that during the time the volume was attached automatically, the volume is not ready for the workload.
 Workload will have to wait until the recurring job finishes.

+## Periodic Full Backup

+Longhorn performs delta backups by default, which means that only data that was changed since the last backup is uploaded.
+However, when a data block in the backupstore becomes corrupted, Longhorn does not replace that data block with a healthy one during subsequent backup operations.
+Corrupted data blocks in the backupstore may cause restoration operations to fail.
+When a non-zero `full-backup-interval` parameter is set, Longhorn performs a full backup every `full-backup-interval` incremental backups.
+During a full backup, Longhorn uploads all data blocks in the volume.
+Data blocks that exist in the backupstore, including corrupted ones, are overwritten.

+> **Important**:
+> Performing a full backup might take longer and generate higher network throughput and costs than the default incremental backup.